 -

-monitoring: Features include a Grafana dashboard, access to individual metrics, and alerting to notify for frequently restarting Quay pods.
+monitoring: Features include a Grafana dashboard, access to individual metrics, and notifications for frequently restarting

 tls: Configures whether Project Quay or OpenShift Container Platform handles SSL/TLS.